dnsimple/dnsimple-support/content/articles/export-domain-names-to-file.md

 | **zone_providers** | the integrated zone providers |
 | **certificates_count** | the number of related certificates |
 | **email_forwards_count** | the number of related email forwards |

+## Have more questions?

+If you have any questions or need any assistance exporting your domains, [contact support](https://dnsimple.com/feedback), and we’ll be happy to help.